SnuktheGreat/synapse/readme.md

                         is("James"))));
 ```

-Which will produce a nicer message like this:
+Which will produce this message:

 ```
 java.lang.AssertionError: